eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `enable_host_reachable_services` - (Optional) - Bool - EnableHostReachableServices configures Cilium to enable services to be<br />reached from the host namespace in addition to pod namespaces.<br />https://docs.cilium.io/en/v1.9/gettingstarted/host-services/<br />Default: false.
 - `enable_node_port` - (Optional) - Bool - EnableNodePort replaces kube-proxy with Cilium's BPF implementation.<br />Requires spec.kubeProxy.enabled be set to false.<br />Default: false.
 - `etcd_managed` - (Optional) - Bool - EtcdManagd installs an additional etcd cluster that is used for Cilium state change.<br />The cluster is operated by cilium-etcd-operator.<br />Default: false.
-- `enable_remote_node_identity` - (Optional) - Bool - EnableRemoteNodeIdentity enables the remote-node-identity added in Cilium 1.7.0.<br />Default: true.
+- `enable_remote_node_identity` - (Required) - Bool - EnableRemoteNodeIdentity enables the remote-node-identity added in Cilium 1.7.0.<br />Default: true.
 - `hubble` - (Optional) - [hubble_spec](#hubble_spec) - Hubble configures the Hubble service on the Cilium agent.
 - `remove_cbr_bridge` - (Optional) - Bool - RemoveCbrBridge is not implemented and may be removed in the future.<br />Setting this has no effect.
 - `restart_pods` - (Optional) - Bool - RestartPods is not implemented and may be removed in the future.<br />Setting this has no effect.